winphan199/winphan199/README.md

 - 🌱 TAMK's Graduated Software Engineering student (4,7/5).
 - ⚡ Fun fact: Obsessed with enhancing UX, annoyed with imperfection.
 - ⚡ My goal is to become a Fullstack Developer.
+- Familiar with: NextJS, TypeScript.
+- Love to explore new technologies and integrate it asap.

 <!--
 **winphan199/winphan199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.